Percent Error Formula (Table of Contents)

 Relevance and Uses

-- The keys to reporting percent error correctly are to know whether or not to drop the sign (positive or negative) on the calculation and to report the value using the correct number of significant figures.
+- The keys to correctly reporting percent error are knowing whether or not to drop the sign (positive or negative) on the calculation and reporting the value using the correct number of significant figures.

-- It is frequently used in the analysis of scientific research and is used by the physician and in the field of chemistry.
-Students also when use to do experiments in labs use the percent error formula in order to determine the variance.
-The acceptable range of error depends on the case to case basis and the quantum of percent error needs to be determined beforehand when experimenting a particular test in the lab always.
-The use of value with a high percent error in measurement is the judgment of the use.
+- It is frequently used in the analysis of scientific research by physicians and in chemistry.
+When used to do experiments in labs, students also use the percent error formula to determine the variance.
+The acceptable range of error depends on a case-to-case basis, and the quantum of percent error must always be determined beforehand when experimenting with a particular test in the lab.
+Using value with a high percent error in measurement is the judgment of the use.

 Percent Error Formula Calculator